heptarch/heptarch.github.io/drafts/demon.md

   </p>

-In the 1860s, the London Pneumatic Despatch Company raised the extravagant sum of £125,000 with an equally extravagant goal: to build an underground network of pneumatic tubes to expedite the delivery of London's mail.
+In the 1860s, the London Pneumatic Despatch Company raised the extravagant sum of £125,000 to build an underground network of mail delivery tubes, servicing all of London.
-The system was quickly found
+It

 <!-- https://en.wikipedia.org/wiki/London_Pneumatic_Despatch_Company -->
 <!-- http://www.polytope.net/hedrondude/regulars.htm -->